Battle of Callantsoog: Background

 The division was accompanied by companies from the 3rd and 4th battalions Royal Artillery (Lt.Col.
 Whitwhorth) and Royal Engineers (Lt.Col.
 Hay).
 Second-in-command and Chief-of-Staff was Lieutenant-General Sir James Pulteney.
 The invasion fleet of about 200 vessels in total was commanded by Vice-Admiral Mitchell.

 Shortly after the departure of this fleet the weather turned stormy and the gale forced the invasion fleet to stand off of the Dutch coast until it finally calmed down, allowing the fleet to approach Den Helder on 22 August.
 By then, Admiral Duncan had joined the fleet.
 This Admiral then sent two parlimentaires to the Batavian Squadron of Rear-Admiral Samuel Story, that was anchored in the roadstead of Den Helder, to demand its surrender, and that of the shore batteries at Den Helder.
 Story indignantly rejected this demand.
-The next few days the British invasion fleet was again buffeted by inclement weather, but by the evening of the 26th this had sufficiently died down to consider starting the landing the next day.
+The next few days the British invasion fleet was again buffeted by inclement weather, but by the evening of 26 August this had sufficiently died down to consider starting the landing the next day.